 When it comes to safety, simply following the rules is not enough.
 We must constantly be aware of safety concerns and committed to safe practices for everyone around us.
 If you ever have concerns regarding a safety issue, report it to your supervisor or file an online safety report.
-You may also consult with your Divisional Safety Director or assigned safety liaison.
+You may also consult with the Safety Department or your assigned safety liaison.
 Stop work immediately if continuing would be unsafe.

-- Comply with the Company's safety policies and procedures. - Complete all assigned safety training. - Stop work immediately if you encounter an unsafe working condition. - Report all unsafe working conditions to your supervisor, file an online safety report or consult with your Division Safety Director or assigned Safety liaison.
+- Comply with the Company's safety policies and procedures. - Complete all assigned safety training. - Stop work immediately if you encounter an unsafe working condition. - Report all unsafe working conditions to your supervisor, file an online safety report or consult with your assigned Safety liaison.